Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection for users.
-[Source]
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure high standards for data protection and information security.
+See secure features.

 Who can benefit from using Hygraph?